microsoft/EVM-for-CCF/README.md

 ## Key concepts

-CCF is a framework for building fault-tolerant, high-performance, fully-confidential distributed services, hosting an arbitrary user-defined application.
+CCF is a framework for building fault-tolerant, high-performance, fully-confidential distributed services, hosting a user-defined application.
 In this case the user-defined application is an interpreter for Ethereum bytecode, executing smart contracts entirely inside a [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment).

 This service looks in many ways like a traditional Ethereum node, but has some fundamental differences:
 - Consensus is deterministic rather than probabilistic.
 Since we trust the executing node, we do not need to re-execute on every node or wait for multiple block commits.
 There is a single transaction history, with no forks.